arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_UI_Current_Status_2026-06-22.md

 - DRM output is alive
 - the app can render visible objects while comms are also running

-The current visible proof is a high-contrast boot-screen text render.
+The current visible proof is a high-contrast live status/debug text render.

 This is intentional.
 At this stage, obvious visible output is more important than polished screen design.